DimaKosy/MusicVisuals/README.md

 }
 ```

-For this implementation, we decided which person's visual is on-screen with an if statement. *See Playback Control*
+For this implementation, we decided which person's visual is on-screen with an if statement. *See Playback Control for details*

 ## File Structure